-- Work with pro-bono consultants and utilize other no-cost resources including the SDGE Reach Code Team members to develop Reach Codes for the 2022 Building Code Cycle. - Perform outreach to receive input about the proposed Reach Codes. - Coordinate with other cities in the region to foster uniformity in policies.
+- Work with pro-bono consultants and utilize other no-cost resources including the SDGE Reach Code Team members to develop Reach Codes for the 2022 Building Code Cycle.
+Completed - Perform outreach to receive input about the proposed Reach Codes. - Coordinate with other cities in the region to foster uniformity in policies. - Regular coordination and meetings with other north county cities regarding reach codes.